Characterization of the convergence in total variation and extension of the Fourth Moment Theorem to invariant measures of diffusions: The case when the diffusion coefficient is a polynomial of second degree

 Now, by (\ref{apol})

 and, on the other hand, using (\ref{m2}), (\ref{e4}) and (\ref{m4}) we get

 with $C_{0}$ given by (\ref{C0}).
 Therefore, the desired relation (\ref{10i3}) is obtained. \end{proof}

-From the above result we will deduce several restrictions of the probability distribution that can be limits of sequences of multiple stochastic integrals.
+From the above result we will deduce several restrictions on the probability distributions that can be limits of sequences of multiple stochastic integrals.
 We will discuss separately the cases $\beta=0$ and $\beta \not=0$.